Johnson-Su/Personal-Website-Old/README.md

    •  Add different sized project cards to accomodate for more future projects

 ## Something looks cool?
-Feel free to use any portion of my code for developing your own website!
+Feel free to use any portion of my code for developing your own website!<br/>
 If possible I would appreciate some attribution if you are publishing it :)